What is a Personal VPN

 Where do I get one?

-If you are only interested in Servers in the USA we recommend this inexpensive no frills entry level VPN Service .
+If you are only interested in basic service, with servers in 5 countries, we recommend this inexpensive no frills entry level VPN Service .
 It provides Both OpenVPN and PPTP/L2TP VPN servers to the USA allowing you to secure your connection, prevent wireless hotspot hacks, and unblock web sites from around the world.

 For an offshore only VPN service which only operates only in countries with strong privacy laws we recommend this Offshore VPN Service.
-They operate OpenVPN, PPTP and L2TP servers in several offshore locations.
-While this is an excellent low cost choice to ensure your privacy and unblock web sites they do not operate servers in the US or UK.
-If you are looking for access to the USA or UK markets use one of the services above.
+They operate OpenVPN, PPTP and L2TP servers in several offshore locations and provide several unique and useful security products.